fluentadministrator/fluent/README.md

 # FLUENT Language

 **FLUENT** is a human-readable, naturally-expressive programming language that reads like plain English.
-Build scripts and automations with zero boilerplate.
+Build scripts, applications, GUIs, and automations with zero boilerplate.

 This language performs high-level OS orchestration, and it requires elevated privileges to interface with the kernel/hardware.

-Keep in mind, Its overhead is almost 0 always add an wait function for automated or just running any scripts to prevent from it bugging out due to its speed.
+> **Note:** Its overhead is almost 0 — always add a `wait` when running automated scripts to prevent issues caused by its speed.

 ---

 ## Quick Install